0xmichalis/rhat/README.md

 # Ribbon Hat NFT

-Converting our ERC20 tokens to NFTs one at a time plus support for onboarding new members.
+Converting our ERC20 tokens to NFTs one at a time.

 ## Deploy in testnet

-Copy the .env.example file to a file named .env, and then edit it to fill in the details.
-Enter your Etherscan API key, your Rinkeby node URL (eg from Alchemy), and the private key of the account which will send the deployment transaction.
+Copy the `.env.example` file to `.env`, and then edit it to fill in the missing details:
+* an Etherscan API key (needed only to verify the contract)
+* an Ethereum node URL (eg from Alchemy)
+* the private key of the account which will send the deployment transaction

-Rinkeby is set up as the testnet network mainly because OpenSea is also deployed in it.
+Rinkeby is set up as the testnet network because OpenSea is also deployed in it.
-With a valid .env file in place, first deploy your contract:
+With a valid `.env` file in place:

 ```shell
 npx hardhat run --network rinkeby scripts/deploy_rinkeby.js